Sponsor

 JOHN GOSS: Hymn, Lauda anima

-This 87-rank pipe organ, completed in 2003 by the Berghaus Organ Company of Bellwood, IL, is played by resident music director Mark Laubach, his former pupil Kevin O'Malia**, and colleague John Ayer* (Pro Organo CD-7125).
+This 87-rank pipe organ, completed in 2003 by the Berghaus Organ Company of Bellwood, IL, is played by resident music director Mark Laubach unless otherwise noted.
+Available on Pro Organo CD 7125.

-Michael Barone returns to 'home territory' (he was born in Kingston, Pennsylvania, just across the Susquehanna River from Wilkes-Barre) as host for a pair of Pipedreams Live! events, jointly sponsored by the Wyoming Valley and Scranton chapters of the American Guild of Organists, the University of Scranton, and WVIA Public Broadcasting.
-Join Michael and friends at the Houlihan-McLean Center of the University Scranton (former 1st Baptist Church) and Scranton's Cathedral of Saint Peter (Saturday, February 25; afternoon and evening), and at St. Stephen's Church in Wilkes-Barre (Sunday, February 26; 4 p.m.).
+Michael Barone was born in Kingston, Pennsylvania, just across the Susquehanna River from Wilkes-Barre and returns to his ‘home territory’ as host for a pair of Pipedreams Live! events, jointly sponsored by the Wyoming Valley and Scranton chapters of the American Guild of Organists, the University of Scranton, and WVIA Public Broadcasting.
+Join Michael and friends at the Houlihan-McLean Center of the University Scranton, the former First Baptist Church, and Scranton’s Cathedral of Saint Peter, Saturday, February 25; afternoon and evening, and at Saint Stephen’s Church in Wilkes-Barre, Sunday, February 26; 4 p.m.